 - Vitalize it by acting with an upbeat approach with everyone.

-The Greeting – How can you greet your customers every time so they are impressed with you?
+How can you greet your customers every time so they are impressed with you?
 It only takes a few moments to be nice.
 Smile, be prompt, pay attention and use uncommonly good manners in dealing with people.
 Use words like: please, thank you, excuse me, thanks for waiting, I appreciate you, or how may I help you?
-Customers crave courtesy and friendliness.
+Also, customers crave courtesy and friendliness.
 After all, it’s what you expect as a customer, isn’t it?

-Meeting the Need – How do you help the customer solve her problem proactively?
+How do you help the customer solve her problem proactively?
 Be a good listener, ask key questions and be genuinely helpful.
 This is hard work.
 Take the time.
 Take notes if necessary and summarize what you heard, and explain your action plan.
 It only takes a few moments to do it right.
 Then, do it with a sense of urgency!
-One additional note-be a student of the game and keep learning.
+Furthermore, be a student of the game and keep learning.
 Always be open to knowing more about your product, procedures and how to deal with people.
 This is what superstars do in all professions.

-Handling Problems – How do you deal with complaints or difficult situations?
+How do you deal with complaints or difficult situations?
 Deal with the person first.
 Listen, empathize and apologize.
 Second, solve the problem.
-Too many service providers skip the first step.
+However, too many service providers skip the first step.
 They take care of the problem and still have a dissatisfied customer.
 Remember, deal with the customer as a person first to let them vent and express their emotions.
 Then fix the problem.
 This is a key to healthy human relationships.
-It only takes a few moments to demonstrate you care by making this effort when the chips are down.
+In addition, it only takes a few moments to demonstrate you care by making this effort when the chips are down.

 Pulling It All Together

 If you are a manager, you need to train and coach your team in these principles.
-Apply them yourself.
-It’s your obligation to bring these best practices to your team.
+However, apply them yourself.
+It is your obligation to bring these best practices to your team.
 If you are on the front-line of service of your company learn and adhere to these five steps daily.
-It’s your job to excel regardless of your manager’s support.
+It is your job to excel regardless of your manager’s support.
 After all, whose responsibility is it to satisfy the customer?
-It’s your job.
+It is your job.
 Be a service superstar.
-You and your company will retain more customers and succeed in a challenging marketplace.
+Consequently, you will fee great about what you do.
+Your company will retain more customers and succeed in a challenging marketplace.